mrbuilder1961/ChatPatches/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an addition to the mod
-title: Jist of the suggestion - target version - SUGGESTION
+title: Suggestion summary - target version
 labels: suggestion
 assignees: ''